 What does the list cover?

 At present the list covers Australian children’s publishers only, however, I have added a link (at the bottom) to a UK writer who has done exactly the same thing, only with British publishers.
-After much thought, I also decided to include all the publishers whose websites I checked – while making it absolutely clear which ones are currently open for unsolicited submissions.
+After much thought, I also decided to include all the publishers whose websites I checked even those not currently accepting unsolicited manuscripts.

 Please let me know if I have missed anything or made mistakes, and I will adjust the list accordingly.